mihaildono/padawan-project/youngling/dev-setup.md

 Create a repository on github and upload all your tasks so far.

 ## Testing
 No code is working until there are tests to back it up!
-From now on we are going to use [jest][jest] for testing.
+We are going to use [jest][jest] to achieve that.
 Head over to the website and learn how to write unit tests.
+See these [common][common] guidelines on how to write good tests.

 ###### Exercises
 Write tests for all the problems so far and upload them to github.